WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 The above removes the variation named `large` from the `core/quote` block.

-**Important** When unregistering a block style, there can be a race condition on which code runs first: registering the style, or unregistering the style.
+**Important:** When unregistering a block style, there can be a race condition on which code runs first: registering the style, or unregistering the style.
 You want your unregister code to run last.
 The way to do that is specify the component that is registering the style as a dependency, in this case `wp-edit-post`.
 Additionally, using `wp.domReady()` ensures the unregister code runs once the dom is loaded.

 The PHP enqueue code is: